chiral-carbon/chiral-carbon.github.io/README.md

 # About
 My personal blog.
-Can only that I don't abandon this idea (again).
+Can only hope that I don't abandon this idea (again).